bezbrain/geepay-task/README.md

 ### Basic libraries used

-- react icons: For some icons needed.
+- React icons: For some icons needed `npm install react-icons`
-- recharts: This was used to develop the bar chart.
+- Recharts: This was used to develop the bar chart `npm install recharts`

 ### Improvements made to the design